portfedh/portfolio_grafana/README.md

 - Make sure your virtual environment is activated.

-- execute the following bash script from your terminal:
+- Execute the following bash script from your terminal:

 ```bash
 ./01_portfolio_run.sh